aruneshmathur/affiliate-marketing-disclosures/README.md

 * `user-study/`: Contains data from the YouTube and Pinterest experiments, along with the code to run the statistical analyses
 * `affiliate_markting_links.txt`: Contains Adblock Plus-style filters corresponding to the affiliate marketing URLs we discovered

-Please navigate to each directory for detailed explanations.
+Please navigate to each directory for a more detailed explanation.

 ## Citation
 Please use the following BibTeX to cite our paper: